jackyliu16/devenv-flask/docs/content/functionLists.md

-title = "Function list of travel Website" description = "The function lists of Safari Website" date = 2023-06-15 draft = true
+title = "Function list of travel Website" description = "The function lists of Safari Website" date = 2023-06-15 draft = false

 [taxonomies]
 categories = ["Safari"]
 tags = ["SRS"]
 [extra]
-toc = true
 keywords = "functions, lists, description"
-# thumbnail = "ferris-gesture.png"
 +++

-This is the function lists of travel website desgin.
+This is the function lists of travel website design.

 <!-- more -->